angry-tony/HELK-wiki/Kafka.md

 # Kafka Ecosystem
 ## Producers
 Producers publish data to the topics of their choice.
 The producer is responsible for choosing which record to assign to which partition within the topic.[Kafka](http://kafka.apache.org/documentation.html#producerapi) HELK currently works with machines (producers) running Winlogbeat as their log shipper.
+Most labs might have **Winlogbeat** installed on all the endpoints and sending data to the HELK directly.
+However, it is recommended, for scalability reasons, to use WEF servers to collect your windows logs first.
+Then, you can have Winlogbeat or NXlog installed on your WEF servers to ship the logs to your HELK. **Using WEF servers has not been tested yet with the HELK.
+This is coming soon..!**

 The following Winlogbeat config is recommended:
 ```
 winlogbeat.event_logs:
   - name: Application
-    ignore_older: 72h
+    ignore_older: 30m
   - name: Security
+    ignore_older: 30m
   - name: System
+    ignore_older: 30m
   - name: Microsoft-windows-sysmon/operational
+    ignore_older: 30m
   - name: Microsoft-windows-PowerShell/Operational
+    ignore_older: 30m
     event_id: 4103, 4104
+  - name: Windows PowerShell
+    event_id: 400,600
+    ignore_older: 30m
+  - name: Microsoft-Windows-WMI-Activity/Operational
+    event_id: 5857,5858,5859,5860,5861

 output.kafka:
   hosts: ["<HELK-IP>:9092","<HELK-IP>:9093","<HELK-IP>:9094"]